Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: With an amazing inline microphone and overall great sound quality, the Belkin Rockstar lightning headphones will have you rocking out in no time, whether on your commute or in the gym working out.

 Let’s face the facts about lightning headphones with microphones.
 Not all the mics are good quality.
 In fact, the mics are probably the worst features of many wired headphones.
 However, that’s definitely not the case with the Belkin Rockstar lightning headphones.
 The microphone here is the best we tested, offering clear and crisp audio quality during calls.
 This is super helpful if you use these headphones for your daily commute or for traveling.
+But, you’ll want the top earbuds with a mic if you don’t want to use headphones that have a cable.

 Award: Best Value/Best Active Noise Cancelling